Welcome to our Low Vision Clinic

 Some of the leading causes of low vision are Macular Degeneration, Glaucoma, Cataracts, Diabetic Retinopathy, Retinitis Pigmentosa, Retinal Detachment, and Stroke.
 If you’ve been diagnosed with a low vision condition or know someone experiencing changes in their vision, we can help!

-Low Vision Evaluations are available at our clinic at 1238 S Street in midtown Sacramento, Monday through Friday, 8:30 am – 4:30 pm.
+Low Vision Evaluations are available at our clinic, by appointment only, at 1238 S Street in midtown Sacramento, Monday through Friday.

 On The Cutting Edge – Implantable Macular Telescope